humbletrader/LearnLinuxShell/vi.md

 * r - replaces the character under cursor with a letter while in NORMAL mode
 * d - delete and copies the word/letter/line to be pasted later (so this is actually a cut operation)
 * dd - deletes (cuts) a line
+* S - deletes a line and enters INSERT mode
-* combinations : d2w deletes two words, d# deletes until the end of the line
+* combinations : d2w deletes two words, 5dd - deletes the next 5 lines

 ## Visual Mode
 v - enter visual mode